eable2/DCMetroStationExits/README.md

 * Exits.csv has the text of exits for stations with multiple.

-* Stations.csv has info about each station
+* Stations.csv has info about each station.

-* Egresses.csv has info about each egress (i.e. icon, in my diagrams)
+* Egresses.csv has info about each egress (i.e. icon, in my diagrams).

 Let me know if you have ideas on how to improve the dataset!